Fabric Bolt Widths: 36", 44", 54", and 60" Fabric Explained

 Why does fabric bolt width matter?
 Choosing the wrong width can cost you extra yards.
 This guide explains standard fabric widths and which to use for each project type.

-This guide explains why fabric comes in different widths, what each width is best suited for, and how to factor bolt width into your yardage calculations.
+What follows covers why fabric comes in different widths, what each width is best suited for, and how to factor bolt width into your yardage calculations.

 Why Fabric Comes in Different Widths